heroLFG/hugo-herolfg-site/content/posts/truth.md

 ## Muslim

-A Muslim is a person who practices submitting to the will of the Creator.
+A Muslim is a person who practices submitting to the will of [the Creator](/posts/reminders#g-d).

+## Jew

+If I try to define the word Jew, I risk being attacked by those who serve mammon.

+## Mammon

+The king of hedonism.

+## Hedonism

+When we sacrifice other people's ability to access a reliabile supply of clean water.

 ## Friend